 A VHT STA shall not attempt to join (MLME-JOIN.request) or start (MLME-START.request) a BSS unless it supports (i.e., is able to both transmit and receive using) all the VHT MCSs in the VHTBSSBasicMCSSet of the related BSSDescription.

-A VHT STA shall not attempt to (re-)associate (MLME-ASSOCIATE.request and MLME-REASSOCIATE.request) with a VHT AP unless the STA supports (i.e., is able to both transmit and receive using) all the VHT MCSs in the VHTBSSBasicMCSSet transmitted by the AP.
+A VHT STA shall not attempt to (re)associate (MLME-ASSOCIATE.request and MLME-REASSOCIATE.request) with a VHT AP unless the STA supports (i.e., is able to both transmit and receive using) all the VHT MCSs in the VHTBSSBasicMCSSet transmitted by the AP.

 Group ID management operation